Study Adelaide Surf Camp

 Our final day came and after another warm cooked breakfast, we started our campsite packup.
 Everyone helped out so well, so we finished early and decided to enjoy some bonus lookouts at Horseshoe Bay before our second surf lesson.

 Our surfing improved today and most of us were able to stand up on the board, at least for a few seconds :D. It didn’t matter so much that were weren’t fantastic surfers, what mattered the most is that we got great photos of us with surf boards 😉 of course!

-After our surfing session, we went to horseshoe bay for some snacks and a chance to chill out and play volleyball on the grass!
+After our final surf session for the Study Adelaide Surf Camp, we went to horseshoe bay for snacks and time to chill out and play volleyball!
 It turns out we really needed practise at volleyball too… oh well, as long as we had fun!

 We do affordable day tours as well as private camps for your groups – so contact our Adelaide office! 😊